Kia EV9 Review & Prices

 The prospect of paying £65k-plus for a Kia might have seemed crazy even a few years ago, but the EV9 makes a strong case for itself thanks to its seven- or six-seat layout and comfortable, spacious interior.
 It doesn’t quite feel as posh as some German alternatives at this price but it’s close enough to be a compelling option if you want something less obvious.
 It looks absolutely brilliant, too.
 This is essentially an MPV, but wearing the clothes of a chunky SUV people will actually buy.

 Fancy one?
 Check out the latest Kia EV9 deals on Carwow to see how much you could save.
-You can also browse used Kia models from our network of trusted dealers, and when it’s time to sell your current car, Carwow can help with that, too.
+You can also browse used Kia models from our network of trusted dealers, and if you want to sell your car online, Carwow can help with that, too.

 How much is the Kia EV9?